Sustainability

 Advertisement

 A recent RBI survey shows that most banks are not linking their climate-related financial disclosures with any internationally-accepted framework.
-When Outlook Business reached out to senior officials from Bank of Baroda and Punjab National Bank (PNB), they said that there are no concrete guidelines yet on green financing.
+When Outlook Business reached out to senior officials from Bank of Baroda, they said that there are no concrete guidelines yet on green financing.

 In the absence of a taxonomy, the RBI has laid out some principles and has also conducted a preliminary stress test.
 But the framework of these tests has not led to policy formulation.
-Meanwhile, Asapur says, “Initial details [of an Indian climate taxonomy] are not available to the public.”
-He says there is no clarity on whether the government will follow a carbon credit and trading mechanism or focus on one sector—such as automobiles.
+Meanwhile, Asapur says, “Private sector banks also tend to lead in disclosing climate-related data, though public sector banks have shown improvement following the RBI’s Draft Disclosure framework for climate-related financial risks.

 Advertisement